AcksBerg/SPTProductionEditor/README.md

     ```
 4. Open your browser and visit http://localhost:3000. (or shown in the console)

-## Exporting
-After making your changes, download the updated production.json file and place it in your SPT server at \SPT_Data\Server\database\hideout\.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.